-In connection with our executive compensation review, in 2017 our Compensation Committee engaged Radford, an Aon Hewitt company, or Radford, an independent executive compensation consultant, to provide our Compensation Committee guidance with respect to the development and implementation of our compensation programs.
+In connection with our executive compensation review, in 2018 our Compensation Committee engaged Radford to provide our Compensation Committee guidance with respect to the development and implementation of our compensation programs.

 Our Compensation Committee charter requires that its compensation consultant be independent of Rhythm management.
-During 2017, Radford did not provide services to us other than the services described in this Proxy Statement.
-Our Compensation Committee has determined that Radford is independent and that its work has not raised any conflict of interest.
+During 2018, Radford did not provide services to us other than the services described in this Proxy Statement.
+Our Compensation Committee has determined that Radford is independent and that its work does not raise any conflict of interest.